Hunger

 What is hunger?

 Hunger doesn’t only affect one’s belly, its physical and psychological effects can be life threatening.
 Starvation hinders one’s growth and their ability to live their daily lives – let it be going to school, working or doing housework.
 Children in poverty are extremely fragile when facing hunger.
-Today, according to the WHO (2018) more than 5 million under five children die every year from preventable causes.
-Hunger and malnutrition are the underlying causes for close to half of such deaths.
+Lack of financial access to a healthy diet is a critical issue affecting more than one-third of the world’s population.
+With new food price data and methodological improvements, the new publication from UN reveals that more than 2.8 billion people could not afford a healthy diet in 2022.
 For more information, please see section "How Do We Measure Malnutrition in Children".
 To tackle this matter seriously, the United Nations has implemented the 2030 Sustainable Development Goals, including eradicate hunger.
 But it takes more than the UN and humanitarian agencies to make it work, we need you to join us and use your power to end hunger.

 How to measure food insecurity?